History

 HI-200 The Historian's Craft

-Prerequisites: two 100-level history courses.
+Prerequisites: one 100-level history course.

 A methods course providing hands-on exploration of history as both a professional field and a scholarly discipline.